seventeenstrap-holdings/seventeenstrap/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+> The only official places to download Bloxstrap are this GitHub repository.
 Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">
     <img src="https://github.com/Daylight173ch/seventeenstrap/raw/main/Images/seventeenstr-blackbg.png#gh-dark-mode-only" width="420">